 Introducing The Highlands

-When European explorers made it into PNG’s rugged interior in the 1930s, they didn’t find the unbroken tangle of mountains they had expected.
-Instead they stumbled into broad, heavily cultivated valleys and a million-plus people.
-Ironically, it wasn’t the imposing topography but the cultural divide that amazed the participants of this unexpected ‘first contact’.
+When European explorers made it into Papua New Guinea’s rugged interior in the 1930s, they didn’t find the unbroken tangle of mountains they had expected.
+Instead they stumbled into broad, heavily cultivated valleys lined with saw-tooth mountains and home to a million-plus people.

 Today many aspects of traditional highland culture remain, and clan and tribal loyalties still run deep.
 During the region’s celebrated Highland shows, Western sekonhan klos (second-hand clothes) are exchanged for flamboyant feathers, shells, wigs and skins.
 Massive investment in the natural gas fields near Tari will undoubtedly bring change but, until then, only in the wild dreams of an anthropologist will you see such a gathering of tribes.